Java: Standard Dialog Boxes (swing)

 * Option (many variations on this one)

--the option of text, icon and which button options to choose is all for you to decide, based on the type of dialog you choose.
+-The option of text, icon, and which button options to choose are all for you to decide, based on the type of dialog you choose.

 In each exmaple below, the option this can be left as is, or -as is recommended- replaced with the name of the class/object that called it.